 Basic net loss per share is computed by dividing the net income or loss applicable to common shares by the weighted average number of common shares outstanding during the period.
 The weighted average number of shares of common stock outstanding includes pre-funded warrants because their exercise requires only nominal consideration for delivery of shares; it does not include any potentially dilutive securities or any unvested restricted shares of common stock.
-Certain restricted shares, although classified as issued and outstanding at March 31, 2024, are considered contingently returnable until the restrictions lapse and will not be included in the basic net loss per share calculation until the shares are vested.
+Certain restricted shares, although classified as issued and outstanding at June 30, 2024, are considered contingently returnable until the restrictions lapse and will not be included in the basic net loss per share calculation until the shares are vested.
 Unvested shares of the Company's restricted stock do not contain non-forfeitable rights to dividends and dividend equivalents.
-Diluted earnings per share is computed using the weighted average number of common shares.
+Diluted earnings per share is computed using the weighted average number of common shares and, if dilutive, potential common shares outstanding during the period.
+Potential common shares consist of the Company's warrants, options, and restricted shares.
 Diluted net loss per share is computed by giving effect to all potential shares of common stock, including warrants, stock options, and unvested restricted shares, to the extent they are dilutive.